 - The annual upkeep cost of cleaning, pressing, hat shaping and shoe repair $14 = $182

 - Annual grooming (haircuts, toiletries) $15 = $195

 The following is an excerpt from The Correct Thing; A Guide Book of Etiquette for Young Men by William Oliver Stevens.
 I always find it both educational and amusing to read vintage etiquette books.

 The impression one makes upon others is dependent very largely upon one’s appearance, especially that important first impression.
 While we cannot all be six-footer Apollos, we can make the most of our physical equipment by taking thought as to how we look.
-Therefore, make your appearance is an asset not a liability.
+Therefore, make sure your appearance is an asset, not a liability.

-The guiding principle regarding choice of clothes is simply that they should conform to the conventions as to what is appropriate for each occasion.
+The guiding principle regarding the choice of clothes is simply that they should conform to the conventions as to what is appropriate for each occasion.
 Thus, the golf knickers and flannels, that are appropriate in the country or on the campus, look conspicuous in the city.
 The abbreviated costume worn in a track meet is not tolerated on the tennis court.
 Every sport has its own dress.
 Don’t be one of those who try to look like Tarzan.

 At any haberdasher’s one can obtain sets of rules as to “what the well dressed man will wear.”
 But the young man of pre-college or college years need not worry about a cutaway coat or full dress.
 For him, a dark business suit is sufficient for all daylight purposes— church, calls, afternoon receptions, and weddings—provided he does not have to function as an usher or best man.
 In that unhappy case, if everyone else is in full dress, he has to under go the entire misery and expense of cutaway, top hat, striped trousers, patent leathers, and gloves.